A Differentiable Relaxation of Graph Segmentation and Alignment for AMR Parsing: Conclusions

 \section{Conclusions}

-To get rid of hand-crafted segmentation systems, used in previous AMR parsers, we cast the alignment and segmentation as generation-order induction.
-We propose to treat this generation order as a latent variable in a variational auto-encoder framework.
-With the stochastic softmax, the model is end-to-end differentiable, and our method outperforms a technique relying on a simple segmentation heuristic and approaches the performance of a method using rules designed to handle specific AMR constructions.
+To eliminate hand-crafted segmentation systems used in previous AMR parsers, we cast the alignment and segmentation as generation-order induction.
+We propose to treat this generation order as a latent variable in a VAE framework.
+Our method outperforms a simple segmentation heuristic and approaches the performance of a method using rules designed to handle specific AMR constructions.
 Importantly, while the latent variable modeling machinery is used in training, the parser is very simple at test time.
-It tags the input words with AMR concept nodes with autoregressive models, and then predicts relations between the nodes with a feedforward network.
-One way to further improve the graph-based AMR parser is to replace the fully factorized relation identification component.
-For example, we could adopt the iterative inference strategy developed by~\newcite{Cai2020AMRPV} while keeping our segmentation induction component intact.
+It tags the input words with AMR concept nodes with autoregressive models and then predicts relations between the nodes independently from each other.

+Vanilla sequence-to-sequence models are known to struggle with out-of-distribution generalization~\cite{lake18a,bahdanau2018systematic}, and, in the future work, it would be interesting to see if this holds for AMR and if such more constrained and structured methods as ours can better deal with this more challenging but realistic setting.